 Big Damn Heroes: Right as Jillian is about to be stabbed by Manpower, Ansom swoops in and crushes Manpower's head with the Arkenpliers.

-Bi the Way: Wanda.
+Bi the Way: Wanda appears to be so.
 She's very nonchalant about it, too.
 Also Jillian.
 Since sex is completely unconnected to procreation in Erfworld, however, it's quite possible that sexuality is just not that big an issue.

 Black Box: Most of Erfworld's mechanics are treated this way.
-Most people, even casters, who have the strongest insight into how things work, do not bother experimenting with the hows and whys of how Erfworld's laws work and merely hold discussions.
+Everything is "simplified", happening automatically via natural magic.
+The actual mechanisms on which the world goes round are behind the scenes and visible only to casters.
+Even they only have their own narrow insights afforded to them by their disciplines.
+And despite this, most of them do not bother experimenting with the hows and whys of how Erfworld's laws work and merely hold discussions.
 This is why Erfworld lies in a form of Medieval Stasis.
 Changing that is why Parson was summoned into Erfworld.
 The Thinkamancers, led in part by a man named Isaac (an obvious reference to Isaac Newton), has set up many devices whose main purpose is to observe how the world works.
 It is unknown how much they have actually discovered.